Thermodynamical aspects of fermions in external electromagnetic fields: Relative entropy and entropy production

+A similar formula for the entanglement entropy in the case of compact operators can be found in \cite{Finster}, see also \cite{Casini2008}.
+The previous expression which holds under some simplifying hypothesis (e.g. in the finite dimensional case), makes manifest the relation of the Araki relative entropy and the Kullback–Leibler divergences used elsewhere in the literature, see \cite{KL} and e.g. \cite{Finster}.
+For the non compact case, Proposition \ref{prop:gen-rel-entropy} and equations \eqref{eq:rel-entropy-general} \eqref{eq:rel-entropy-general2} furnishes generalized expressions for the relative entropy which holds also in the infinite dimensional situation.

-A formula similar to \eqref{eq:rel-entropy-oneP} for the entanglement entropy in the case of compact operators can be found in \cite{Casini2008}.
-The analysis of the form of modular operator out of properties of the two-point function has been recently studied in \cite{Frob} for the case of Fermions in two dimensions, see also \cite{Cadamuro}.
+Finally we recall that the analysis of the form of modular operator out of properties of the two-point function has been recently studied in \cite{Frob} for the case of Fermions in two dimensions see also \cite{Cadamuro}.
+In this respect, results of Proposition \ref{prop:gen-rel-entropy} can be used to obtain corrections to modular operators under perturbations.